jimka2001/clojure-rte/doc/bdd.md

 ### (`bdd-typep` value bdd)
-Given a value in question, and a Bdd representing a type designator, determine whether the value is an alement of the designated type.
+Given a value in question, and a Bdd representing a type designator, determine whether the value is an element of the designated type.

 ```clojure
 (with-bdd-hash []